Analysis, Systems, Climate, Economics, Communications

 1985 – I started my own record company and began developing artists.
 All in all, I worked on more than 1,000 productions and shows over the years.
 Including pre-production sessions, I’ve managed over 2,000 production sessions.
 I had been a radio announcer, co-written and published new songs, done hundreds of shows and concerts, worked in television and film, and even managed a well known surf band called ‘The Surfaris‘, whose hit song ‘Wipe Out’ was renowned.
 I was even able to get The Surfaris into ‘The New Gidget Show‘ staring Caryn Richman.

 Mid to late 80’s – I began working at the University of the World with Dr. James Grier Miller (Living Systems Theory) and Dr. Martin Chamberlain (Chancellor Emeritus, UCSD).
 The UW board of directors included Lord Walter Parry, Baron of Walton.
 There I developed the TLC/PATH system to systemically increase effective education.
 This led my to working with Dr. Louise Schmidt and Aurelia, the daughter of Françoise Gilot, (at that time married to Jonas Salk, previously married to Pablo Picasso), which led to working with Kathleen Murray and Dr. Jonas Salk at the Salk Institute in La Jolla.
-A core componenet of this new school included a circular school design and modular classrooms including componenet and routing floors to enable reconfiguration of environments.
+A core componenet of this new school included a circular school design and modular classrooms including component and routing floors to enable reconfiguration of environments.

 John P. Reisman